-HISTORIC HOUSES OF NATCHEZ, MISSISSIPPI
+ARCHITECTURE OF HISTORIC HOUSES OF NATCHEZ, MISSISSIPPI

-Natchez, located the banks of the mighty Mississippi River, was a center for cotton farming.
+Natchez, located on the banks of the mighty Mississippi River, was a center for cotton farming.
 Many prominent northern families owned land, homes, and businesses in the area and as such, Natchez served as a refuge for Union soldiers during the Civil War.

 These districts include over one thousand structures individually listed on the National Register of Historic Places and a dozen designated as National Historic Landmarks.
-During the Spring and Fall, celebrated Pilgrimage Tours are open to the public and showcase the stunning architecture of 25 privately owned mansions, dependencies and outbuildings.
+During the spring and fall, celebrated Pilgrimage Tours are open to the public.
+They showcase the stunning architecture of 25 privately owned mansions, dependencies, and outbuildings.